Boris Johnson reduces length of India visit due to COVID-19 | Law-Order

 ''As with all the Prime Minister's visits, his trip to India will prioritise the safety of those involved.
 All elements of the visit will be Covid secure," the spokesperson said.

-Addressing the virtual International Conference on Disaster Resilient Infrastructure (ICDRI) inaugurated by Prime Minister Modi last month, Johnson had said that the UK and India's shared vision for a sustainable future will be among the issues on the agenda for talks during his upcoming visit.
+Last month, while addressing the virtual International Conference on Disaster Resilient Infrastructure (ICDRI) inaugurated by Prime Minister Modi, Johnson had said that the UK and India's shared vision for a sustainable future will be among the issues on the agenda for talks during his upcoming visit.

 "We have a shared vision for a sustainable future for our nations and global community and I very much look forward to discussing this and many other issues with Prime Minister Modi on my upcoming visit to India," he said at the time.